-May Day and Parents' Weekend
+May Day and Parent's Weekend

-May Day means "play day" - - and Parents' Weekend.
-Parents are invited to spend Friday and Saturday at the college attending classes and joining us in our other usual activities.
-Many special events highlight the weekend, such as a reception by the President and his wife, a dramatic production in the Little Theatre, the presentation of the May Queen and her court, and the Cotillion Club formal dance.
+May Day means "play day" - - and Parent's Weekend.
+Parents are invited to spend Friday and Saturday at the College attending classes and joining us in our other usual activities.
+Many special events highlight the weekend, such as a reception by the President and his wife, a dramatic production in the Little Theatre, and the presentation of the May Queen and her court.